- What other names is Honey known by?

 - Dosing considerations for Honey.

-Honey can become contaminated with germs from plants, bees, and dust during production, and also during collection and processing.
-Fortunately, the germ-fighting characteristics of honey ensure that most contaminating organisms cannot survive or reproduce.
-However, bacteria that reproduce using spores, including the bacterium that causes botulism, may remain.
+Honey can become contaminated with germs from plants, bees, and dust during production, collection, and processing.
+Fortunately, there are characteristics of honey that prevent these germs from remaining alive or reproducing.
+However, some bacteria that reproduce using spores, such as the type that causes botulism, can remain.
 This explains why botulism has been reported in infants given honey by mouth.
 To solve this problem, medical-grade honey (Medihoney, for example) is irradiated to inactive the bacterial spores.
 Medical-grade honey is also standardized to have consistent germ-fighting activity.
 Some experts also suggest that medical-grade honey should be collected from hives that are free from germs and not treated with antibiotics, and that the nectar should be from plants that have not been treated with pesticides.

-Honey is used for cough, asthma, and hay fever.
-It is also used for diarrhea and stomach ulcers caused by infection with Helicobacter pylori (H. pylori) bacteria.
-Honey is also used as a source of carbohydrate during vigorous exercise.
+Honey is used for cough, diabetes, high levels of cholesterol, asthma, and hay fever.
+It is also used for diarrhea, ulcers in the mouth caused by cancer treatment, and stomach ulcers caused by infection with Helicobacter pylori (H. pylori) bacteria.
+Honey is also used as a source of carbohydrate during vigorous exercise or in people who are malnourished.
+It may also be used orally for wound healing following the removal of tonsils.

 In foods, honey is used as a sweetening agent.